Koenarvs/JavaScript_Samples/README.md

 EberronNPCGenerator is my first script.

 When completed it will generate an NPC of a specific race (and Nationality or subrace), gender, and background.
-ALl of these can be randomly selected.
+All of these can be randomly selected.

 Names are based on Race\Gender.